Cancel

 Find out what your peers are saying about Microsoft, Palo Alto Networks, Splunk and others in Security Orchestration Automation and Response (SOAR).
 Updated: May 2024.

-Microsoft Sentinel is ranked 1st in Security Orchestration Automation and Response (SOAR) with 85 reviews while Tines is ranked 24th in Security Orchestration Automation and Response (SOAR) with 1 review.
+Microsoft Sentinel is ranked 1st in Security Orchestration Automation and Response (SOAR) with 86 reviews while Tines is ranked 24th in Security Orchestration Automation and Response (SOAR) with 1 review.
 Microsoft Sentinel is rated 8.2, while Tines is rated 8.0.
 The top reviewer of Microsoft Sentinel writes "Gives a comprehensive and holistic view of the ecosystem and improves visibility and the ability to respond".
-On the other hand, Microsoft Sentinel is most compared with AWS Security Hub, IBM Security QRadar, Splunk Enterprise Security, Microsoft Defender for Cloud and Elastic Security, whereas Tines is most compared with Torq, Palo Alto Networks Cortex XSOAR, Splunk SOAR and Swimlane.
+On the other hand, the top reviewer of Tines writes "Vendor-neutral, increases response time, and enables to reduce staff by 30%".
+Microsoft Sentinel is most compared with AWS Security Hub, IBM Security QRadar, Wazuh, Microsoft Defender for Cloud and Elastic Security, whereas Tines is most compared with Torq, Palo Alto Networks Cortex XSOAR, Splunk SOAR and Swimlane.

 See our list of best Security Orchestration Automation and Response (SOAR) vendors.